 No matter what caused or contributed to your injuries on the property of an Atlanta shopping center, it is worthwhile to speak to our attorneys during a free consultation.
 Shopping centers owe their guests the highest standards of care.
 The law obligates them to keep their premises free from unreasonable hazards.
 Failure to do so, resulting in shopper injury or death, is the legal definition of negligence.
 Victims of shopping center accidents may be eligible for significant recovery from the store-owner, company, or an insurer.

-Other common types of premises liability claims involve animal attacks, amusement park accidents, fires, floods, and exposure to toxic substances or chemicals.
+Other common types of Atlanta, GA premises liability claims involve animal attacks, amusement park accidents, fires, floods, and exposure to toxic substances or chemicals.
 Georgia Code Title 51, Chapter 3 outlines what property owners must do to avoid liability for these premises-related accidents.
 The Code describes three different types of property visitors and the owner’s responsibilities to each:

-The first step in determining whether or not you might have a premises liability claim is classifying yourself as an invitee, licensee, or trespasser.
+The first step in determining whether or not you might have an Atlanta premises liability claim is classifying yourself as an invitee, licensee, or trespasser.
 This will decide what duties of care the property owner legally owed you at the time of your accident.
 From there, speak to an attorney and start compiling the elements of this type of personal injury claim.

 In Georgia, a defendant could potentially allege contributory fault, or the plaintiff’s own percentage of fault for the accident.
 For example, a property owner could state you contributed to your injuries in a slip and fall by not paying attention to where you were walking.
 In these cases, the plaintiff can still receive damages as long as the courts find him or her 49% or less responsible.
 The right team of attorneys can strive to combat the contributory negligence defense by proving the property owner had the majority of fault.

-At Butler Prather LLP, our Atlanta personal injury attorneys have a wealth of experience representing clients injured in premises liability accidents.
+At Butler Prather LLP, our Atlanta, GA personal injury attorneys have a wealth of experience representing clients injured in premises liability accidents.
 We understand the intricate laws regarding these claims and what injured victims need to maximize their odds of recovery.
 You can have total confidence and peace of mind that your attorney is representing your very best interests when you choose our firm.
 We have a long history of exceptional case results supporting every claim we make.
 To discuss your potential premises liability claim in Atlanta with a knowledgeable lawyer, contact us.
 Call in Atlanta at (404) 321-1700 or toll-free (800) 242-2962 for a free, no-obligation consultation today!